Rick Santorum 2012 presidential campaign: End of campaign

-Santorum won around 250 delegates (counts vary between 240–270 in various reports and delegate estimates throughout the web).
+Santorum won around 250 delegates (counts vary between 240 and 270 in various reports and delegate estimates throughout the web).

 In his first interview after dropping out of the race, Santorum attributed problems his campaign had had in gaining traction with voters to what he characterized as a nonstop media narrative that the race was over, which he said had made fundraising difficult, and to the media's having in his view unfairly portrayed him as "an angry guy."
 He also said it was "heartwarming" to see the way people he met while campaigning had been encouraged by learning about his daughter Bella's story.

 After dropping out, Santorum continued raising money to settle his debt, raising half a million dollars from thousands of donors in May 2012.
 Santorum released his delegates ahead of the Republican National Convention to vote for Romney.
 Nine delegates cast their votes for Santorum anyway.